profan/yet-another-brainfuck-interpreter/README.md

 * Max input size is also limited to 65536 characters (brain.h has defines).
 * Converts newline characters to 10 on input and back to platform newline on output, if required.
     * Can be turned off by defining 'NO_EOL_FILTER' when compiling.
+* Includes a special '#' character commonly implemented as debug printing of memory cells, once passed over in code it emits the content of the 16 first memory cells, space separated, ending with a newline.
 * Exits if the memory pointer goes outside the range of the memory cells.
 * Exits if the instruction pointer tries to reach outside of the range allocated.